dmop/clinical-api/README.md

 You can use docker to run the project.

+1. Alter host from '127.0.0.1' to 'postgres' in src/config/database.js

 Follow this instructions to install docker on ubuntu
 ```
 sudo apt-get update